-- a) The pass mark for all modules of the postgraduate certificate is 50. - b) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.
+- a) The pass mark for all modules of the postgraduate certificate is 50.
+Credits are only awarded if the module is passed.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.